Angoulême: World War II

 On 8 October 1942, 387 people of Jewish origin were arrested and deported to Auschwitz.
 Only eight of them ever returned.
 On 19 March 1944 allied bombing caused widespread damage and one casualty at the National Explosives factory.
 On 15 June and 14 August 1944, the railway station was the target of American Flying Fortresses that dumped a carpet of bombs with little damage to the Germans but killing 242 civilians, destroying 400 houses, and caused 5,000 disaster victims in l'Éperon, l'Houmeau, Madeleine, and Grand-Font districts.
 At the end of August 1944 the Elster column, which was composed of the remains of various German units and the Indische Legion, passed through the city without incident and withdrew.

 Various units of FFI from the department and reinforcements from Dordogne then began the encirclement of the city.
 On the evening of 31 August an attack was launched, putting to flight the remnants of the German garrison.
-They fortunately did not have an opportunity to reorganize the defence of the city using the numerous and formidable fortifications erected for this purpose.
+They did not have an opportunity to reorganize the defence of the city using the numerous and formidable fortifications erected for this purpose.
 On the night of 31 August to 1 September the city was liberated and a Liberation Committee with a new prefect was installed.
 This attack, however, resulted in 51 casualties among the different units involved: Maquis de Bir Hacheim, Groupe Soleil, SSS (Special Section for Sabotage), etc.

 A museum in the commune is devoted to the Resistance and the deportations of Jewish and political prisoners.
 A statue near the station commemorates the deportations to the concentration camps.
 The survivors of Operation Frankton, notable for their daring raid by canoe on the German U-boat base at Bordeaux, made their escape across country to a safe house at Ruffec just north of Angoulême.
 This is now the site of a shop featuring British goods.
 The Monument to the Resistance is in Chasseneuil to the east.